vuestorefront/magento2/docs/getting-started/magento.md

 | <YOUR_MAGENTO_DOMAIN_NAME>
 ```

-The Magento 2 instance URL will be used to connect Vue Storefront to your Magento 2 instance - by default, the URL of the local Magento instance is `magento.test`
+This URL will be used to connect Vue Storefront to your Magento 2 instance - by default, the URL of the local Magento instance is `magento.test`.
+Meaning that your Vue Storefront application can use the `https://magento.test/graphql` endpoint to communicate with Magento 2.

-CLI will start installing Magento 2 instance locally using Docker.
+The CLI will start installing Magento 2 instance locally using Docker.
 It will take a few minutes.

 ::: tip
 You will be asked to provide system administrator password to allow Docker to run commands on your machine.